 Having a sore throat is uncomfortable and inconvenient, and even more so when accompanied by a sore tongue.
-The combination of a sore throat and tongue is not a rare symptom of certain conditions, but your diagnosis depends on the other signs and symptoms you experience.
+The combination of a sore throat and tongue isn't a rare symptom of certain conditions, but your diagnosis depends on the other signs and symptoms you experience.

 Causes of a Sore Tongue and Throat

-Mouth ulcers are a common reason for a painful throat and tongue .
-Whether they're caused by canker sores, cuts from sharp foods or a bacterial infection, they can affect any of the soft tissues inside your mouth – including your tongue, inner cheeks and the gum tissue surrounding your teeth.
-However, don't count out conditions such as candidiasis, thrush or burning mouth syndrome as other common reasons for a sore throat and tongue.
+Mouth ulcers are a common reason for a painful throat and tongue.
+Whether they're caused by sores, cuts from sharp foods, or a bacterial infection, they can affect any of the soft tissues inside your mouth – including your tongue, inner cheeks, and the gum tissue surrounding your teeth.
+However, don't rule out conditions such as candidiasis, thrush, or burning mouth syndrome as other common reasons for a sore throat and tongue.

 Signs and Symptoms